 “He was just a kid when he auditioned to be in the elite ensemble I conducted for Gallery 37.
 He had such a good voice,” said Andrew Schultze, an eminent opera singer, conductor, stage director and teacher who has sung throughout the U.S. and Europe, from Carnegie Hall to Milan’s La Scala Opera House.

-Kyles’ longtime mentor and voice coach, Schultze again worked with him as a teacher at Columbia College, where Kyles obtained a music degree in 2010.
+Kyles' longtime mentor and voice coach, Schultze, again worked with him as a teacher at Columbia College, where Kyles obtained a music degree in 2010.

-“It’s been really wonderful to see this kid who was always interested in music become focused on opera.
+"It's been wonderful to see this kid who was always interested in music become focused on opera.
 He sings gospel.
 He sings jazz.
 He sings everything.
-But he just kept saying, ‘I want to do opera,'” Schultze said.
+But he just kept saying, 'I want to do opera,'" Schultze said.

 The third of four children of William and Vivian Kyles, a construction contractor and stay-at-home mom, Kyles left home after college to share a North Side apartment with roommates.
 To pay the bills while chasing his dream, he contacted a placement agency that had employed him during college.
 All they had was janitorial work.